 Healthcare who’s who

-The health and care landscape has always been complicated to understand, but the changes to the NHS architecture made in April 2013 introduced a myriad of new bodies and service commissioners that community pharmacy now has to deal with.
-This section of the website explains the role of the new bodies and their relevance to community pharmacy.
+The new health and care system became fully operational from 1st April 2013 to deliver the ambitions set out in the Health and Social Care Act.
+The health and care landscape has always been complicated to understand, and the changes to the NHS architecture introduced a myriad of new bodies and service commissioners that community pharmacy deals with.

 The links below will take you to website pages describing the role of the main bodies in the healthcare landscape.